sauravbiswasiupr/HydraGrep/README.md

 Introduction
 ============

 Welcome to HydraParser.
-HydraParser is a distributed log search engine.
-It enables you to search for a particular pattern in a file or in a directory containing (log) files.
-HydraParser is intelligent, in the sense that it doesn't do a sequential scan when run over a directory of files.
-It uses a threaded approach whereby it can speed up the search time.
+HydraParser is a grep like utility that lets you search for patterns in single files or directories containing files.
+It is by no means a distributed log search engine (atleast as of now).
+It uses a threaded approach if requested whereby it can speed up the search time.

 Caveats